Vyshnavi1215/Collections-in-java/README.md

 •	To check whether a particular object is available or not in that collection - contains(Object o).
 •	To check whether a group of particular objects are available or not -containsAll(Collection c).

-Coverting a collection to array().
+Coverting a collection to array-

 Object a[] =c.toArray().